Justin-Watkins/Justin-Watkins.github.io/01-AnalyticsAndSportsBusinessStrategy.md

 - Integrating solutions across your organization
 - Integrating with third parties to extend capabilities

-Interestingly, integrating with third parties is the easy part.
+Interestingly, integrating with third parties is the easy part relative to integrating solutions internally.
 Integrating solutions internally is much more difficult.
 This typically requires change management and a sponsor in the upper levels of management.
+For example, perhaps your organization introduces a productivity suite such as Slack^[https://en.wikipedia.org/wiki/Slack_(software)] or Teams^[https://en.wikipedia.org/wiki/Microsoft_Teams].
+Will simply introducing and deploying this technology cure an addiction to email?
+The answer is "no." How might you increase adoption?

 Figure \@ref(fig:dataautomation) demonstrates a simplified version of the entire process from data sources all the way to the feedback loop you are creating with your marketing channel partners.
 When we refer to marketing channel partners, we could be referring to Google's add network, Facebook, or many others.